baryluk/dmt/README.md

 reasonably short, or assign sub-expression to own variables.

-This could be easily resolved for majority of cases, but probably will not be implemented.
+This could be easily resolved for the majority of cases, but probably will not be implemented.

 ### Mixed colon and single line statements

-Note, that this will definitively not work or be implemented:
+Note, that this will definitely not work or be implemented:

 ```d
   if (a): f(a)